querqy/querqy-docs/docs/source/smui/index.rst

 - Create Rules for various Search Inputs
 - Deploy the Rules in a Deployment Channel

-The deployment may occur by :ref:`various methods<smui-rules-deployment-details>`.
+The deployment may occur by :ref:`various methods<options-for-rules-deployment>`.
 After deployment, the set of Rules in the Deployment Channel will be recognized by the Querqy plugin and thus applied to queries.

 Rule types